Project-MONAI/tutorials/detection/README.md

 The evaluation scores will be stored in ./result/eval_luna16_scores

 We got FROC result as shown in the table below.
 It is comparable with the result in [nnDetection](https://arxiv.org/pdf/2106.00817.pdf) Table 2.
-This MONAI example uses the same hyper-parameters searched by nndetection, except that it uses a different learning rate scheduler.

 | Methods             | 1/8   | 1/4   | 1/2   | 1     | 2     | 4     | 8     |
 | :---:               | :---: | :---: | :---: | :---: | :---: | :---: | :---: |